 Strengthening Cybersecurity Governance

-The UAE is standardizing cybersecurity governance across federal, emirate, and sectoral levels.
-The goal is a unified approach that eliminates regulatory overlap and enhances accountability.
-For enterprises, this means operating within a clearly defined framework that prioritizes compliance and collaboration.
+Cybersecurity governance in the UAE is being standardized across federal, emirate, and sectoral levels.
+The goal is to establish a unified approach that enhances accountability and reduces regulatory overlap.
+For enterprises, this means operating within a clearly defined framework that prioritizes compliance, collaboration, and transparency.

 Key Initiatives